 4. How is drying different from dehydrating?

-“Drying” is a general term for removing moisture, while “dehydrating” often refers to removing water from food or the body.
+“Drying” is a broad term for removing moisture, while dehydrating often suggests removing water from a substance (like food) or a biological context.

 5. Is drying always intentional?

-No, it can be both intentional (like drying clothes) or unintentional (like drying skin due to cold wind).
+No. It can be intentional (like drying clothes) or unintentional (like skin drying due to cold air or low humidity).